shrey-whitehat/mini-e-commerce-system/README.md

 📂 Project Structure
 /frontend → UI files
 /backend → server code
-/database → database files (if any)
+/database → database files

+🎯 Purpose
+This project was created for learning and academic purposes to understand how e-commerce systems work.

+🙌 Author
+Shreynsh Singh,
+Samar Ansari,
+Shahil ali,

+📄 License
+This project is licensed under the MIT License.